 At Dominican, Niello continued working as an intern in Mayor Johnson’s office in Sacramento in the summer.
 He was inspired by Johnson’s “picture perfect story” – a Sacramento native who retired from a brilliant playing career in the National Basketball Association to come home and give back to his community.

-Last year Niello decided to apply for an internship on Boxer’s staff.
+In 2012, Niello decided to apply for an internship on Boxer’s staff.
 He was accepted in her Oakland office, yet it was recommended he also apply to work in her Washington, D. C. office.
 Two weeks later, Niello was contacted and the process started.
-He flew to D.C. in late May, arranged for housing on the Georgetown University campus then commuted to Capitol Hill for his first day on the job.
+He flew to D.C. in late May of last year, arranged for housing on the Georgetown University campus then commuted to Capitol Hill for his first day on the job.
 One of six new interns, he was handed a binder and given protocol.
 The next thing Niello knew he was standing next to Boxer for a photo op in the Hart Senate Building.